Lai89/BackEndTest/README.md

 - We could validate updating inexistent pet properties for requests 1.2 and 1.4.
 - As the collection grows and we use the same variables or methods for multiple requests, we can store these elements in the test scenario folder so we avoid unnecessary repetition.
 - We could also create an external JSON file in order to use different data sets for the tests.
+- We could move the tests to Rest Assured, as it is a more complete framework for coding.